thebyteslayer/Fly/README.md

 # NightspaceFly
-The most advanced FlyPlugin that exists.
+The most powerful FlyPlugin that exists.